Rolling Meadows High School: Academics

 Rolling Meadows High School is designated as a "Blue Ribbon School" by the U.S. Department of Education.
 10.8% of students as of 2014 met State Test performance Index minimum educational standards.
 It is listed as one of the top 1000 high schools in all of the United States and a lower teacher to student ratio than surrounding schools in the district.

 Rolling Meadows High School offers 28 Advanced Placement courses.
 In 2012, 38% of students were enrolled in an AP course, up from 21% in 2010.
 The AP Exam Pass Rate of a score of 3 or better is at 78%.
 As of 2019, 55.8% of students were taking one or more early college courses such as AP and dual-credit.
 In 2020, Rolling Meadows High School had a graduation rate of 91%, higher than the state average of 88%.

 Rolling Meadows High School also offers Career and Technical Education (CTE) courses through a career pathways program which, "prepare[s] students for the workplace by building academic, vocational, career planning, and citizenship skills."
 Some of the CTE pathways include aerospace engineering, automotive technician, early childhood education, nutrition and culinary arts, cosmetology, and nursing assistant, among others.

 Athletics

 Rolling Meadows competes in the Mid-Suburban League (MSL) East Conference and Illinois High School Association (IHSA).
 Its mascot is a mustang.

 The school sponsors interscholastic teams for boys and girls in basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
-The school boasts an impressive collection of all state athletes in every sport offered.
+The school has a collection of all state athletes in every sport offered.
 Boys may also compete in baseball, football, and wrestling.
 Girls may compete in badminton, bowling, cheerleading, and softball.
-The school also sponsors a hockey team along with Prospect High School, Elk Grove High School, and Palatine High School.
-The team plays their home games at West Meadows Ice Arena.
+The school also sponsors a hockey team along with Prospect High School, and Elk Grove High School.
+The team plays their home games at Mount Prospect Ice Arena.

 The following athletic teams have won their respective state championship series sponsored by the IHSA.